gcentral/Website/content/VIPM/digimetrix_lib_schunk_wsg_library/index.md

 title: "Schunk WSG Library"
 externalUrl: https://www.vipm.io/package/digimetrix_lib_schunk_wsg_library
 date: 2017-09-22
-summary: "This library provides an interface to Schunk WSG Intellegent Gripper."
+summary: "This library provides an interface to Schunk WSG Intellegent Gripper.
+You can use this library for FREE."
 showSummary: true
 showAuthor: false
 showEdit: false